Table of Content

 You can effortlessly update resources on GitHub without coding by just pointing and clicking.
 Through Transifex GitHub integration, you can link a localization project in Transifex to a designated GitHub repository using only the Transifex user interface.

-Use our traditional GitHub integration tools described here to communicate with GitHub Enterprise.
+💡Tip: Use our traditional GitHub integration tools described here to communicate with GitHub Enterprise.
 In this manner, access is not given to an external service for something so important internally.

-Installing the GitHub integration in a specific project
+Installing the GitHub Integration in a Specific Project

 To install the standalone integration that connects Transifex and GitHub, you need to perform the following steps: